ComNets-Bremen/inbaverSim/README.md

 - **Application**: All CCN based applications are deployed at this layer
-- **Forwarding**: The fowarding mechanism described in [RFC 8569](https://tools.ietf.org/html/rfc8569) or any other custom CCN forwarding mechanism is implemented at this layer
+- **Forwarding**: The fowarding mechanism described in [RFC 8569](https://tools.ietf.org/html/rfc8569) or other custom CCN forwarding mechanism is implemented at this layer (e.g., DTN, IoT)
 - **Transport**: This layer implements different transports that connect nodes to deliver CCN packets.
-Currently, two transports are supported - wired and wireless transports
+Currently, two transports are supported - conceptual wired and wireless transports

 The picture below shows the **inbaverSim** node model architecture in OMNeT++.